bactopia/bactopia/docs/usage-basic.md

                                 Default: .

 Nextflow Queue Parameters:
     At execution, Nextflow creates a queue and the number of slots in the queue is determined by the total number of cores on the system.
 When a task is submitted to the queue, the total number of slots it occupies is determined by the value set by "--cpus".

     This can have a significant effect on the efficiency of the Nextflow's queue system.
     If "--cpus" is set to a value that is equal to the number of cores availabe, in most cases only a single task will be able to run because its occupying all available slots.

     When in doubt, "--cpus 4" is a safe bet, it is also the default value if you don't use "--cpus".

-    --max_time INT          The maximum number of minutes a task should run before being halted.
+    --max_time INT          The maximum number of minutes a single task should run before being halted.
-                                Default: 120 minutes
+                                Default: 240 minutes

     --max_memory INT        The maximum amount of memory (Gb) allowed to a single task.
                                 Default: 32 Gb

     --cpus INT              Number of processors made available to a single task.
-                                Default: 4
+                                Default: 39

 Nextflow Related Parameters:
     --infodir DIR           Directory to write Nextflow summary files to